v186239/ex457_rh_ansible/notes.md

 mkdir templates
 create a jinja2 file called bgp.j2

-Because you created a templates directory ansible will automatically look in the templates directory for j2 files
+Because you created a templates directory ansible will automatically look in the templates directory for j2 files.

+You can also specify a relative path for the j2 files.
+Example: src: /root/ex457_rh_ansible/bgp-configs

 ---